Pandu2021/-epic-pizza-pasta/Front-End/README.md

 This scaffold aligns with the project summary and can be wired to backend endpoints when ready.

 Deployment
-- For cPanel (Apache) deployment and SPA routing, see the root `DEPLOYMENT.md`.
+- For Render.com deployment (Static Site with SPA routing), see the root `DEPLOYMENT.md` and `render.yaml`.